HafizMutahirAhmed/WeatherMonitoring-AlertSystem/README.md

-# Environmental Monitoring System
+# 🌍 Environmental Monitoring System

-## **Overview**
-This project is an integrated environmental monitoring system developed in C.
-It interacts with a free API to retrieve real-time environmental data, processes the data, and provides alerts when critical threshold is exceeded.
-The system is automated using shell scripts and utilizes modular programming techniques to ensure maintainability and efficiency.

-## **Project Team**
-- MUTAHIR AHMED
-- AMNA AHMED
-- ABEER KHAN

-## **Features**
-- Real-time data retrieval using HTTP requests to interact with an API.
-- Storage of raw JSON data and processed metrics in organized files.
-- Real-time notifications and email alerts for critical environmental conditions.
-- Automation of data retrieval, processing, and reporting using shell scripts.
-- Modularized code using header files for better readability and maintainability.
-- Efficient data handling with pointers and dynamic memory allocation.

-## **System Components**

-### **1. API Interaction**
-- Fetches real-time environmental data such as temperature and humidity in JSON format using HTTP requests.
-- Parses and extracts relevant parameters for further processing.

-### **2. Data Storage**
-- Raw API data is stored in JSON files.
-- Processed data (e.g., averages, critical values) is saved in `.txt` files for easy readability.

-### **3. Alert System**
-- Generates real-time system notifications when thresholds are crossed.
-- Sends automated email alerts to relevant personnel for critical environmental readings.

-### **4. Automation**
-- Shell scripts automate periodic data retrieval, processing, and report generation, ensuring seamless monitoring without manual intervention.

-### **5. Code Structure**
-- Modularized using header files to organize core functionalities: API interaction, data processing, and alert handling.
-- Pointers and dynamic memory allocation optimize memory usage for large datasets.
+This project is a modular **Environmental Monitoring System** written in **C** that retrieves, processes, and monitors real-time environmental data such as **temperature** and **humidity** using a public API.
+It features automated data handling, efficient storage, and an alert mechanism implemented through **Linux shell scripting**.

 ---

+## 🚀 Features

+- 🔄 Real-time data retrieval using HTTP requests (`libcurl`)
+- 📁 Storage of raw JSON and processed metrics in structured files
+- 🔔 Real-time system notifications and email alerts for threshold breaches
+- 📜 Linux shell scripts for automation and alert handling
+- 🔧 Modular codebase using header files and structured C programming
+- 🧠 Dynamic memory allocation for efficient data processing

+---

+## 🧩 System Components

+### 1. 🌐 API Interaction

+- Retrieves environmental data (e.g., temperature, humidity) via **HTTP GET** requests.
+- Utilizes `curl` to download JSON responses from a public API.
+- Parses JSON to extract key parameters for further analysis.

+### 2. 🗃️ Data Storage

+- **Raw Data:** Stored as `.json` files for reference.
+- **Processed Data:** Metrics like averages and threshold events are logged into `.txt` reports.

+### 3. ⚠️ Alert System

+- **Real-time notifications** implemented via **Linux shell scripts** (`notify-send` or similar).
+- **Automated email alerts** are triggered when critical thresholds are exceeded (e.g., high temperature).
+- Notifications are customizable for various environmental conditions.

+### 4. 🔄 Automation

+- Shell scripts automate:
+  - Periodic API calls
+  - Data parsing and logging
+  - Notification and email dispatch
+- Enables continuous, unattended monitoring.

+### 5. 🧱 Code Structure

+- **Modular design** using C header files to separate concerns:
+  - API interaction
+  - Data processing
+  - Alert handling
+- **Pointers** and **dynamic memory** used to efficiently manage large datasets.

+---

-## **reqirements**
+## 💻 Requirements

-1. Linux operating system.
-2. GCC compiler for C programming.
-3. `curl` library installed for HTTP requests.
+- 🐧 Linux OS (tested on Ubuntu)
+- ⚙️ GCC (GNU Compiler Collection)
-4. Internet access for API interaction.
+- 🌐 Internet connection (for API access)
+- 📦 `libcurl` installed (`sudo apt install libcurl4-openssl-dev`)
+- 📬 `mailutils` or equivalent for email alerts
+- 📢 `libnotify` or `zenity` for desktop notifications (optional)

+---

-## **Results**
+## ✅ Results

-- **Accurate Real-Time Monitoring:**
+- 📡 **Accurate Real-Time Monitoring**
-  The system successfully retrieves and monitors environmental parameters such as temperature and humidity in real-time.
+  Successfully tracks key environmental metrics and adapts in real time.

-- **User-Friendly Display:**
+- 📊 **User-Friendly Display**
-  Processed data is displayed in an easily readable format, with raw data stored for reference and analysis.
+  Presents both raw and processed data in clear, accessible formats.

-- **Reliable Alerts and Notifications:**
+- 🔔 **Reliable Alerts**
-  The alert system promptly generates real-time notifications and email alerts when critical thresholds are exceeded.
+  Immediate desktop notifications and email alerts enhance system responsiveness.

-- **Efficient Data Handling and Storage:**
+- 💾 **Efficient Storage & Memory Handling**
-  The program efficiently handles large datasets using dynamic memory allocation and ensures scalability by organizing raw and processed data effectively.
+  Smart use of memory and structured storage ensures the system remains scalable and performant.